 WHAT ARE THE NEXT STEPS FOR FIRST-TIME STUDENTS AFTER REGISTRATION?

-Class sizes range from 8-16 students (up to 20 in the summer) depending on the age group and content.
+IN-PERSON LEARNING: Class sizes range from 8-30 students depending on the age group and content.
 Please know class size maximums are enforced to ensure the best possible learning environment for your child.
 Register early to secure your spot.

 All of NCTC’s teachers are professional educators and artists who receive regular professional development.
 Click here for more information.